hvanoort/CostOfCareAPI/README.md

 parameter | required | description
 --- | --- | ---
-provider_id | false | The ID of the provider, as can be found in [this](https://data.medicare.gov/widgets/xubh-q36u) database. provider_name | false | The exact name of this provider/hospital
+provider_id | false | The ID of the provider, as can be found in [this](https://data.medicare.gov/widgets/xubh-q36u) database. provider_name | false | The name of this provider/hospital.
+The first result we can find that _begins with_ the value provided in this parameter will be returned.
+Use "+" in place of spaces (i.e. "Baptist+Hospital+of+Miami")

 #### cURL
 _Example Request_